0x42697262/obsidian_files/Notes/020 Studies/Operating Systems.md

 Should decide which requests are allocates the resources should there be a conflicting requests.
 We can view OS as a resource allocator

-[[Control Program]] manages execution of user programs to prevent errors and imprkkoper use of the computer.
+[[Control Program]] manages execution of user programs to prevent errors and improper use of the computer.

 Also check:
 1. [[Spooling]]

+## Types of Operating Systems